List of foreign electoral interventions: 1948 election (by United Nations and the Soviet Union)

 The 1948 Korean elections were overseen primarily by the United Nations Temporary Commission on Korea, or UNTCOK.
 The United States planned to hold separate elections in the south of the peninsula, a plan which was opposed by Australia, Canada and Syria as members of the commission.
 According to Gordenker, the commission acted:

 in such a way as to affect the controlling political decisions regarding elections in Korea.
 Moreover, UNTCOK deliberately and directly took a hand in the conduct of the 1948 election.

 Conversely the Soviet Union forbade such elections in the north of the peninsula all together.
 Faced with this, UNTCOK eventually recommended the election take place only in the south, but that the results would be binding on all of Korea.

 Kosovo

+2021 election (by Serbia)

+Albert Kinolli, leader of the United Roma Party of Kosovo, claimed that the rival Romani Initiative was supported by the Serb List (SL) and the Serbian president Aleksandar Vučić.
+SL's allies RI, Unique Gorani Party and United Community (UZ-AH, Bosniak) gained votes in Serbian-majority areas leading to accusation by the losing Bosniak parties that these were orchestrated by the SL.
+The Election Complaints and Appeals Panel (ECAP) later annulled votes for RI and UZ-AH received in Serbian areas.
+The SL was backed by the Serbian government, while the Serbian opposition was said to be harassed.
+The party had numerous appearances in Serbian media while the opposition had no representation, however no other Serbian party was noted to have a notable campaign either way.

-2025 election (by Serbia)
+February 2025 election (by Serbia)

 The Serb List is said to be directly controlled by Serbia.
 They received a public endorsement by Serbian president Aleksandar Vučić and during the campaign they presented themselves supportive of the Serbian government.